thomasbui93/MEAN-Application/README.md

 - events
 - users
 - comments

-have basic query functionality.
+all have basic query functionality.
 You can query them with `?field_name=xxxx`.

 You can not query a user by `salt` or by `password`.